Extension Division Program: Year 1

 Clinical Sensibility

-In this first seminar, we set the tone by sharing together the similarities and differences in experience as social workers.
-We will define and explore how a psychodynamic way of thinking can be applied, relevant, and helpful to any social work role – as clinician, case manager, supervisor, etc. We will critically examine what we mean by applied psychodynamic thinking.
-We intend to stimulate the social worker’s thinking and interest about one’s work and the setting in which one provides services.
+In this first seminar, we set the tone by sharing together the similarities and differences in experience as clinicians working in community mental health settings.
+We will define and explore how a psychodynamic way of thinking can be applied, relevant, and helpful to any provider role – as clinician, case manager, supervisor, etc. You will be introduced to the concepts of what is intrapsychic, interpersonal, and collective as a way of understanding psychodynamic thinking.
+We intend to stimulate the clinician’s thinking and interest about one’s work and the setting in which one provides services.

 This seminar will focus on developing a multidimensional understanding of the unique aspects of each client.
 Formulation integrates the complex interplay of developmental history, trauma, conflict and the emergence of a unique personality.
 We will explore how a mind develops both as an adaptation to, and the expression of troubles in, a particular life lived.
 Discussion will attend to ways case formulation guides the services provided and helps shape goals of the work.